A BRIEF BIOGRAPHY OF CHRISTOPHER MARLOWE

 Today Canterbury is a rather small town but in the 16th century it was quite large.
 When Christopher Marlowe was born Canterbury probably had a population of over 4,000.
 To us it would seem no more than a village but by Elizabethan standards it was a respectable size.
 The main industries in Canterbury were weaving wool and working leather.

 In the 16th century England the Renaissance, the cultural movement that revived interest in classical art and literature reached England.
-During the lifetime of Marlowe the theatre in England flourished.
+During the lifetime of Marlowe the theater in England flourished.

 However England was deeply divided in the 16th century.
 Elizabeth I (1558-1603) introduced a moderate Protestantism.
 Yet a small minority of the English people remained Catholic and they were viewed with deep distrust.
 Christopher Marlowe was also accused of being an atheist, which was a serious charge.
 Today we believe that religion is a private matter but in the 16th century it was very different.
 Everybody was expected to have the same religion as the king or queen.
 Not surprisingly in an age when most people believed that kings (or queens) ruled by divine right atheism was not tolerated.